righettod/code-snippets-security-utils/README.md

 > [!NOTE]
 > Java was chosen but the ideas behind the proposed code can be applied to other languages.

-💻This project provides different utilities methods to apply processing from a security perspective.
+💻This project provides different utilities methods to apply processing from a defensive security perspective.
 These code snippet:

 * Can be used, as "foundation", to customize the validation to the app context.
 * Were implemented in a way to facilitate adding or removal of validations depending on usage context.